 It’s simple – get an envelope for all major expenses and label them according; Envelope A can be for feeding, Envelope B for transportation, etc. With these, you can see exactly what you spend from each envelope daily and what you have left for the week.

-The con here is that it can get stolen if not kept safe. 😩 So you might want to do this digitally by keeping tabs with every inflow and outflow as well as how much you have left to spend on each expense weekly.
+The con here is that it can get stolen if not kept safe. 😩 So you might want to do this digitally by keeping tabs on every inflow and outflow as well as how much you have left to spend on each expense weekly.

 3. Save unexpected cash gifts